 So what do we do?
 And more specifically, what should white parents be talking about with their teens right now?

-Kristin Carothers, Ph.D. and LLC, outlines some very clear steps for conversation and action.
+Kristin Carothers, Ph.D. and LLC, outlines some very clear steps for how to discuss racism.

 1. Acknowledge that racism exists.